selinawaber/statistical_modeling/README.md

 par(mfrow=c(1,1)

 which.min(apply(rss,MARGIN = 2,median)) # 8 lowest median rss

+#apply() takes Data frame or matrix as an input and gives output in vector, list or array.
+Apply function in R is primarily used to avoid explicit uses #of loop constructs.
+It is the most basic of all collections can be used over a matrice.
+#MARGIN=1`: the manipulation is performed on rows
+#MARGIN=2`: the manipulation is performed on columns

 boxplot(log(rss), main = 'log(rss) by polynomial degree')
 abline(h = c(mean(log(rss)),median(log(rss))), col=c('blue','red'))